Warren1001/ighe/README.md

 Using an external hero editor makes this process much easier, but if you can't be bothered (some editors don't give you the proper stat values based on your character and level, so I just do it in-game), then there's a way to get to Hell and level 99 very quickly.
 1. Go to Akara and sell one of your scrolls you start with.
 Buy something worth 1 gold.
 Sell that.
 Now you have infinite gold.
 Buy a Stamina Potion, Antidote Potion, and an El Rune.
 2. Cube the Stamina Potion by itself.
 This is the Death charm.
 Cube the Antidote potion by itself.
 This is the Immortality charm.
 Read above for more information about these charms.
 3. Cube the El Rune by itself.
 This will open a portal to Andariel.
-Walk in, walk out, she will die from the portal location, you don't need to get close to her.
+Teleport near her, then teleport back to the portal and go back to town.
 4. Go to Act 2.
 Cube the Eld Rune by itself.
 Go in portal.
 Duriel is dead.
 Teleport to Tyrael (you can teleport through the walls with this mod).
 Go to town and talk to Jerhyn, Meshif, etc.
 5. Go to Act 3.
 Cube the Tir Rune by itself.
 Go in portal.
-Count to three.
-Teleport on the Hell Gate and go through it.
+Walk closer to Mephisto until he's dead then go through the Hell Gate.
 6. Cube the Nef Rune by itself.
 Go in portal.
 Select the Summon Diablo skill.
 Cast it.
 Go back to town and talk to Tyrael.
 7. Cube the Eth Rune by itself.
 Go in portal.
 Exit the game.
 Go to Nightmare and start from Step 3 again.